History of foreign policy and national defense in the Republican Party: Iran

-2016–2021: Donald Trump
+2017–2021: Donald Trump

 Russia

 Under the leadership of President Donald Trump, the new Republican administration has shifted to a much less hawkish stance on the Russian Federation, with Republican leaders considering lifting sanctions on Russia and Trump nominating a Secretary of State, Rex Tillerson, who has strong ties to Russia.

 There has also been a marked change in the attitudes of Republican voters towards Russian President Vladimir Putin.
 In July 2014, 66% of Republicans viewed Putin unfavorably, but as of December 2016, only 10% do so.
 Also in 2019 Morning Consult poll also found that Republicans and Republican-leaning independents where 21% more likely then Democrats and democratic-leaning independents to express confidence in Putin, though only 31% of Republicans stated they had confidence in Putin.

 China

-The Trump administration has demonstrated a more hostile stance towards the People's Republic of China, with Trump breaking U.S. diplomatic convention since the Shanghai Communiqué by taking a call from the President of the Republic of China Tsai Ing-wen, leading to a rebuke by the PRC government.
-There has been some speculation that the rapprochement with Russia is intended to isolate the PRC, which has shared strong relations with Russia over the past two decades after the fall of the Soviet Union and the Tiananmen Square protests.
+The Trump administration has demonstrated a more hostile stance towards the People's Republic of China, with Trump breaking U.S. diplomatic convention since the Shanghai Communiqué by taking a call from the President of Taiwan (a.k.a.
+Republic of China) Tsai Ing-wen, leading to a rebuke by the PRC government.
+There has been some speculation that the rapprochement with Russia is intended to isolate the PRC, which has shared strong relations with Russia over the past two decades after the dissolution of the Soviet Union and the 1989 Tiananmen Square protests and massacre.
+As relations between the two countries deteriorate, the previous US-China strategic engagement has been abandoned.
+Beyond this, exactly what "strategic competition" signified to the Trump administration was never fully specified.
+In contrast to the Bush era, however, Trump’s administration largely followed through with its foreign policy of embarking on a "whole-of-government approach" against China, whereby all executive departments were encouraged to be tough on the PRC.